jacquetpi/sweetspotvm/Evaluate.md

-SweetSpotVM principle relies on host oversubscription to exposes cores having different performance capabilities.
+SweetSpotVM principle relies on host cpu oversubscription to exposes vCPUs having different performance capabilities.
 If you wish to evaluate this claim, we propose a minimal experiment composed of two VMs.

 > This test is designed for laptops equipped with a 4 physical cores processor (8 with hyperthreading)